tuanyuan2008/style-transfer/README.md

 3. numpy >=      1.15.4
 4. python >=      3.7.1
 5. tqdm    >=       4.28.1

-We have used the BERT tokenizer which isn't the default.
+**Note**:We have used the BERT tokenizer which isn't the default.
 The default tokenizer is using spacy library.
 To replicate the exact results please run in the environment where spacy isn't installed.